Get help now Make a donation

 • The police must check on your welfare every 30 minutes.

-• A healthcare professional should be available throughout.
+• A healthcare professional should be available throughout, so far as this is reasonably possible.

-• The police must review at least hourly (or every three hours if you're asleep) whether you still need to be kept at a police station rather than some other place of safety.
+• The police must review at least hourly whether you still need to be kept at a police station rather than some other place of safety.
+If you're asleep, the reviews can be every 3 hours.
 If you no longer need to be at a police station they should transfer you to another place.

 Police stations must never be used as a place of safety for anyone under the age of 18.